mikesmallhelp/wacat/README.md

 ![](doc/test-application-picture-3.png)

-First the command opens Chromium browser and goes to the root URL, which was given for the command:
+First the wacat application opens Chromium browser and goes to the root URL, which was given for the command:

 ![](doc/chromium-opened.png)

-Then the wacat application finds two sub pages and goes to them.
-In the sub pages it fills the form inputs and selects from the dropdown menus.
+The root page doesn't contain any input fields, dropdown menus or buttons. wacat simple collects links of the two sub pages and goes to them.
+In the sub pages wacat fills the form inputs and selects from the dropdown menus.
 Finally it pushes the buttons in the each sub page.
 Here is the command output:

 ```
 wacat test https://mikesmallhelp-test-application.vercel.app/